AionNext/BizCod/Programming Guide/Logic.md

 If the value of `score.creditScore` is `UNKNOWN` the value of `application.screditScore` after this assignement will be `nil'.

-The value `nil` cannot be assiged to either data element of a fact.
+The value `nil` cannot be assiged to either data element or a fact.

 # Class instantiation instruction